-Concentration field consists of a 600-hour field placement focused in the student's area of concentration (Organizational Leadership or Clinical Practice) and the concentration field placement.
+Concentration field consists of a 600-hour field placement focused in the student's area of concentration (Organizational Leadership or Clinical Practice) and the concentration field seminar.
 The focus of concentration seminar is the continued development and demonstration of professionalism and the integration of learning from courses with professional practice in the field placement setting.
-The field seminar meets for the duration of both semesters and focuses on the integration of field competencies with field practice.
-Please see your concentration field Canvas site for the field calendar and seminar dates/times.
-The seminar provides an arena where students can share their concerns, achievements, impressions, and experiences with each other as they transition into the role of professional social worker.
+The field seminar meets for the duration of the field placement and focuses on the integration of field competencies with field practice.
+Concentration seminar is taught by the UTK Field Coordinator.
+Please see the concentration field Canvas site for the field calendar and seminar dates/times.
+The seminar provides an arena where students can share their concerns, achievements, impressions, and other important topics with each other as they transition into the role of professional social worker.
+Seminar will also provide an opportunity for students to receive support related to their placement.